mendaomn/master-thesis/src/ch1/ch1.md

 The results are simply 2 different views of the same knowledge:

  - selected entities in a list
- - selected enetities in the text
+ - selected entities in the text

 The list of entities shows, for every entry, the following information:

  - name
  - taxonomy
- - occurrencies
+ - occurrences
  - score

 The text view displays the document itself and, via highlighting or underlining, it allows the user to locate the selected entities in the text itself.